South Korea May Join Historic Summit, If It Happens

-There may have to be another seat at the negotiating table if President Donald Trump and North Korean Dictator Kim Jong-Un actually sit down in Singapore, USA Today reports.
+There may have to be another seat at the negotiating table if President Donald Trump and North Korean dictator Kim Jong-un actually sit down in Singapore, USA Today reports.

 According to the newspaper, South Korean President Moon Jae-in is reportedly interested in attending the historic summit with the other leaders should it actually come off.

-“The discussions are just getting started, so we are still waiting to see how they come out, but… (Moon) could join President Trump and (North Korean leader) Kim (Jong-Un) in Singapore,” an anonymous senior South Korean official with Moon’s office reportedly told the Yonhap news agency in the USA Today story.
+“The discussions are just getting started, so we are still waiting to see how they come out, but… [Moon] could join President Trump and [North Korean leader] Kim [Jong-un] in Singapore,” an anonymous senior South Korean official with Moon’s office reportedly told the Yonhap news agency in the USA Today story.

-The news comes as representatives from the U.S. and North Korea spent the weekend trying to smooth over last week’s rough rhetorical waters that led President Trump to cancel the planned June 12 meeting I Singapore, the USA Today report said.
+The news comes as representatives from the U.S. and North Korea spent the weekend trying to smooth over last week’s rough rhetorical waters that led President Trump to cancel the planned June 12 meeting in Singapore, the USA Today report said.

-Moon has been instrumental in communicating between the two countries and went as far as to credit President Trump’s handling of the rogue North Korean nation, to bring about the historic summit, which would bring both leaders together for the first time in decades to discuss the denuclearization of the peninsula, according to published reports.
+Moon has been instrumental in communicating between the two countries and went as far as to credit President Trump’s handling of the rogue North Korean nation to bring about the historic summit, which would bring both leaders together for the first time in decades to discuss the denuclearization of the peninsula, according to published reports.

 After setting things in motion, including setting the date and location for the summit, North Korea sent out statements last week threatening nuclear confrontation and calling U.S. Vice President Mike Pence “a political dummy.”